Low Risk Syncope – Pearls and Pitfalls

 - No family history of SCD

-- Symptoms not suggestive of neutrally mediated syncope
+- Symptoms not suggestive of neurally mediated syncope

 - No chest pain or systolic murmur